Median scoring rules now supported! *

 APP INFO

 There are two access levels, Basic and Premium.
-The App at initial installation includes the Basic Level.
+The App upon installation includes the Basic Level.
 The Premium Level is available on an annual subscription basis for about the price of a beer.
-It is recommended to insure that the data from a particular league(s) can be satisfactorily transferred and the Basic Level calculations can be accomplished before upgrading to the Premium Level as there may be a complex league set-up that is not compatible (please advise if that occurs).
+It is recommended to verify that basic functionality for the desired league(s) can be accomplished before upgrading to the Premium Level as there may be a complex league set-up that is not compatible (please advise if that occurs).

 Features in ALL Levels

-- Data transfer from popular fantasy sports hosting sites such as ESPN, Yahoo, MyFantasy, Sleeper, Fleaflicker, NFL Fantasy, Fantasy Premier League*, and Fantrax**.
+- Data transfer from popular fantasy sports hosting sites such as ESPN, Yahoo, MyFantasy, Sleeper, Fleaflicker, NFL Fantasy, Reality Sports Online, Fantrax**, and Fantasy Premier League* (iOS – “Draft” leagues only).
 Additionally, data transfer from a Google Sheets spreadsheet template available HERE for other leagues.
 This spreadsheet takes a little bit of time to initially set-up but only a few minutes to update each week/round (advanced users can automate this for many leagues).
 More instructions for using this option are below in the TMI section. (* See below for important info regarding FPL; ** See below for important info regarding Fantrax)

-- For data transferred from some hosting sites, playoff race details such as number of playoff teams, tiebreakers, when the playoffs start, etc. are automatically transferred.
-Some details may need to be manually input for others.
+- For some hosting sites, playoff race details such as number of playoff teams, tiebreakers, when the playoffs start, etc. are automatically transferred.
+For others some details may need to be manually input.

-- Accepts leagues with multiple-conferences (My Fantasy, Sheets) and/or multiple-divisions.
+- Accepts multiple-division leagues and even multiple-conferences (My Fantasy, Sheets).

-- Can include the following tiebreakers into calculations: Head-To-Head (several options that should cover varying hosting site rules), Division Record, Conference Record, Points, Points-Against-High (schedule toughness), All-Play, and Points/Goals Difference.
+- Popular tiebreakers can be included in calculations, such as: Head-To-Head (several options that should cover varying hosting site rules), Division Record, Conference Record, Points, Points-Against-High (schedule toughness), All-Play, and Points/Goals Difference.

 - Customizable sorting of analysis results display.